 - Fire acupuncture (but no ice acupuncture much to my surprise):

 Red hot heated tungsten needles are inserted into the skin for a microsecond and pulled out again.

 - As well as a one version of which can be used to torture horses

 - Bloodletting acupuncture, not to be used if worried about infection transmission since:

 The current situation is that acupuncturists have understanding insufficiency in hospital infection management, lack the sterile concepts and consciousness of disinfection and isolation.
 Aseptic technic principles aren’t strictly followed; disinfection and isolation systems are unsound; sanitary condition of hand of medical staff is unsatisfied.

-And last and least, the most ridiculous form, Tong Ren, aka voodoo acupuncture where
+- Last and least, the most ridiculous form, Tong Ren, aka voodoo acupuncture where:

 the Tong Ren practitioner uses a small human anatomical model as an energetic representation of the patient, tapping on targeted points on the model with a lightweight magnetic hammer.